-(http://cires1.colorado.edu/~aslater/SEAICE/).
+This projection was made using the Slater Probabilistic Ice Extent model developed by Drew Slater (http://cires1.colorado.edu/~aslater/SEAICE/).
 The model computes the probability of sea ice concentration greater than 15% for Arctic Ocean grid cells in the EASE 25 km grid.
 These probabilities are aggregated over the model domain to arrive at daily ice extents.
-A September mean ice extent is calculated from daily forecasts issued on June 1.
+A September mean ice extent is calculated from daily forecasts issued on August 1.
 While the model has predictive skill at lead times up to 90 days, NSIDC runs the forecast model with a 50 day lead time.
-Forecasts issued on June 1 for September have lead times spanning 93 to 122 days.
-Therefore we consider the mean September ice extent forecast for the June sea ice outlook to have little or no skill.
-Forecasts issued for upcoming months are expected to have greater skill.
+Forecasts issued on August 1 for September have lead times spanning 32 to 61 days.
+Therefore we consider the mean September ice extent forecast for the August sea ice outlook to have more skill than forecasts issued in June or July.